bartr/fluent-bit-grafana-cloud/README.md

 ## Prerequisites

 - Basic knowledge of `Kubernetes` and `kubectl`
-- Bash shell (tested on GitHub Codespaces, Mac, Ubuntu, WSL2)
+- Bash shell (tested on GitHub Codespaces, Mac, and Ubuntu)
 - `GitHub Codespaces` or `k3d cluster` with `kubectl` access
 - An account on `Grafana Cloud` (a [free account](https://grafana.com/get/?plcmt=graf-nav-menu&cta=create-free-account) will work)